Ouest-France/platform/packages/documentation/BlockConfig.md

 **Theme name**

-Theme name, so users will be able to differentiate them from the PageBuilder
+Theme name, so users will be able to differentiate them from within the PageBuilder

 *Type*: string